 If you are not able to achieve the desired 75C temperature for the cleaning cycle, then it is possible to compensate for reduced temperature by using longer cleaning times.
-Since the surfactant accelerated alkaline hydrolysis reactions follow first order reaction kinetics, every 10C decrease in temperature corresponds to a doubling of the reaction time to get the same amount of reaction.
+Since the surfactant accelerated alkaline hydrolysis reactions follow first order reaction kinetics, every 10C decrease in temperature corresponds to a doubling of the time to get the same amount of cleaning reaction.
 (The Arrhenius equation.)
 Consequently, in theory, if you go down to 35C (circa 90F), you would have to clean for 480 minutes instead of 30 minutes at 75C (doubling the time 4x for a 40C temperature reduction).
 In practice, you will almost certainly see efficacy in a shorter time – on the order of a couple hours for even moderate to heavy biofilm buildup.
 The theory nonetheless provides excellent guidance in demonstrating the power of this principle: Heat is a good thing in cleaning organic residues.

-Manual and higher foaming detergent applications: Where scrubbing, soaking, sonciation, or recirculation applications that will avoid higher pressure/air entrainment (ex. filter cleaning) are in use, we recommend an enzymatic cleaner like our product Tergazyme® Enzyme-Active Powdered Detergent that contains both protease and surfactants.
+Manual and higher foaming detergent applications: Where scrubbing, soaking, sonciation, or recirculation applications that will avoid higher pressure/air entrainment (ex. filter cleaning) are in use, we recommend an enzymatic cleaner like Tergazyme® Enzyme-Active Powdered Detergent that contains both protease and surfactants.
 Furthermore, and as discussed in more detail further below, it is effective at more mild temperatures.
 The protease addresses both the cells and any proteins bound up in the polysaccharide biofilm, whereas the surfactants improve wetting and penetration through the hydrophobic polysaccharide biofilm.
 The result is thorough and complete removal of the inanimate portions of the biofilm.

 This is advantageous because efficiently removing the proteinaceous, organic and inanimate residues of the biofilm will lengthen the amount of time until it returns.
 We recommend that Tergazyme detergent be used as a maintenance step between alkaline/acidic cleaning described above.
-This intermittent use as a maintenance procedure will completely remove all dead cells and traces of polysaccharide biofilm which in turn slows down the formation of biofilm and allows the regular cleaning cycle to clean effectively for more cycles.
+This intermittent use as a maintenance procedure will completely remove all dead cells and traces of polysaccharide biofilm portions.
+This in turn slows down the formation of biofilm and allows the regular cleaning cycle to clean effectively for more cycles.

 This approach with Tergazyme detergent can also be reliably used in manual surface cleaning and cleaning preparation for subsequent disinfectant-based biofilm removal, such as in cleanrooms.

 Biofilms can be extremely tough.
 We are always pleased to discuss your particular application further.
+Contact us any time!